ibm-cloud-docs/dr-automation-powervs/FAQs.md

 ### When does billing start for HA Automation for PowerVS?
 {: #faq-powerha-billing-start}

-Billing starts when the PowerHA installation process is initiated on the selected virtual machines.
+Billing starts when the PowerHA installation process is completed on the selected virtual machines.

-Charges begin when the agent starts installing the required files.
+Charges begin when the agent is downloaded the required files.

 ### Why is the agent required after adding nodes?